SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Method

 \section{Method}

-\yr{In this paper, we propose \textbf{SuperMat}, an \yrn{image space} material decomposition model fine-tuned from Stable Diffusion that efficiently generates high-quality albedo, metallic, and roughness maps simultaneously.} Given a rendered or captured image of an object under an unknown lighting condition from a specific viewpoint, SuperMat generates the corresponding material maps for the model from that same viewpoint.
-As shown in Figure \ref{fig:3}, SuperMat is a 2D image-to-image one-step model with \textbf{structural expert branches} that simultaneously generates both albedo and RM (Roughness, Metallic) maps, supporting \textbf{single-step inference}.
-Compared to previous diffusion-based methods, this model \yr{produces} superior results in less time and with reduced memory usage.
+In this paper, we propose \textbf{SuperMat}, an image space material decomposition model fine-tuned from Stable Diffusion that efficiently generates high-quality albedo, metallic, and roughness maps simultaneously.
+Given a rendered or captured image of an object under an unknown lighting condition from a specific viewpoint, SuperMat generates the corresponding material maps for the model from that same viewpoint.
+As shown in Figure \ref{fig:3}, SuperMat is a 2D image-to-image one-step model with \textbf{structural expert branches} that simultaneously generates both albedo and RM maps, supporting \textbf{single-step inference}.
+Compared to previous diffusion-based methods, this model produces superior results in less time and with reduced memory usage.
 Our single-step formulation allows direct generation of material maps during training, in contrast to prior diffusion methods that predict noise ($\epsilon$) or velocity (v) terms.
 This enables \textbf{end-to-end} optimization with both perceptual loss on the generated maps and \textbf{re-render loss} from novel lighting conditions, leading to improved material quality and rendering fidelity.
+Building upon the single-view model, we further introduce a multi-view version, SuperMatMV, to ensure consistency in predictions across different viewpoints.

-While SuperMat achieves efficient single-image material decomposition, extending this capability to 3D objects presents additional challenges.
+While SuperMat and SuperMatMV achieve efficient image space material decomposition, extending this capability to 3D objects presents additional challenges.
 Instead of relying on optimization-based approaches like score distillation sampling (SDS) that are computationally intensive and prone to mode collapse, we propose an efficient two-stage pipeline for material estimation on 3D objects.
-Given a 3D model with only RGB texture, we first apply SuperMat to decompose materials from multiple viewpoints.
+Given a 3D model with only RGB texture, we first apply SuperMatMV to decompose materials from multiple viewpoints.
 We then introduce a UV refinement network that consolidates these view-dependent predictions into complete, high-quality UV texture maps through single-step inference.
 As shown in Figure \ref{fig:4}, this pipeline enables PBR material estimation for 3D objects in approximately 3 seconds per model.

-Next, we first introduce the rendering model we use, followed by a detailed description of all the key components.